 Section 7.89(c)(3) describes how to submit the CGAD.
 The CGAD must be sent in an electronic format acceptable to TDI.
-The electronic filing address is provided on TDI's website at www.tdi.texas.gov.
+The electronic filing address and acceptable formats are provided on TDI's website at www.tdi.texas.gov.

-Section 7.89(c)(4) describes the format of CGAD.
-Section 7.89(c)(4) states the insurer or the insurance group has discretion over the format of the information described in §7.89 and can choose the most relevant information as long as it allows TDI to understand the corporate governance structure, policies, and practices used by the insurer or insurance group.
+Section 7.89(c)(4) describes the format of the CGAD.
+Section 7.89(c)(4) states that the insurer or the insurance group has discretion over the format of the information described in §7.89 and can choose the most relevant information as long as it allows TDI to understand the corporate governance structure, policies, and practices used by the insurer or insurance group.